snowtyler/voiidcountdown/README.md

 - ⚙️ **Quick and easy setup**: Set up the entire Countdown Timer in a few simple steps with an easy-to-use setup book.
 - 🌍 **Languages Available**: Compatible with **Spanish** and **English**.
 - ⏳ **Progressive Time Bar**: Clearly displays the progress of time with the time bar.
-- 🪶 **Ultra Lightweight**: It takes up very little space, plus it's optimized to run smoothly!
+- 🪶 **Lightweight**: It takes up very little space, plus it's optimized to run smoothly!
+- 🎈 **Custom Events**: Have commands executed when something happens, such as when the timer starts or the time runs out!
 - 🎁 **And More Surprises**: Includes additional functionalities that will enhance your experience.

 ## 🚀 Installation